 Can I replace the cream of mushroom soup?

 Yes.
-Cream of chicken or cream of celery soup works well.
+Cream of chicken or cream of celery soup works well as alternatives.

 Can I double this recipe?

 Absolutely.
-Use a larger baking pan and increase cooking time slightly.
+Use a larger baking pan and increase cooking time slightly to accommodate the extra volume.

 Is this casserole freezer-friendly?

 Yes.
-It freezes very well and is ideal for meal prepping.
+It freezes very well and is ideal for meal prepping or future meals.